senseshift/senseshift-firmware/README.md

 This firmware is licensed under [GPL-3.0](./LICENSE).
 Please see the [LICENSE](./LICENSE) file for details.

-SenseShift are not affiliated with bHaptics.
+SenseShift is not affiliated with bHaptics.
 All brands and trademarks belong to their respective owners.
-SenseShift is not a bHaptics-approved software, nor is it associated with bHaptics.
+SenseShift is not bHaptics-approved software, nor is it associated with bHaptics.

-SenseShift are not affiliated with ProTubeVR.
+SenseShift is not affiliated with ProTubeVR.
 All brands and trademarks belong to their respective owners.
-SenseShift is not a ProTubeVR-approved software, nor is it associated with ProTubeVR.
+SenseShift is not ProTubeVR-approved software, nor is it associated with ProTubeVR.